stronnag/bbl2kml/README.md

 ```

 bbl2kml may be build for all OS for which Golang is available.
 It also requires inav's
 [blackbox_decode](https://github.com/iNavFlight/blackbox-tools).
-For Windows' users it is probablly easier to copy blackbox_decode.exe into the same directory as bbl2kml.exe.
+For Windows' users it is probably easier to copy `blackbox_decode.exe` into the same directory as `bbl2kml.exe`.

+Binaries are provided for common operating systems.